P3X-118/solidinvoice-ar/docs/configuring-solidinvoice.md

 After adjusting the hostname, make sure to adjust your DNS records to point the domain to your server.

 **Note**: hosting SolidInvoice under a subpath (by configuring the `solidinvoice_path_prefix` variable) does not seem to be possible due to SolidInvoice's technical limitations.

->[!WARNING]
-> Once the hostname is set, it cannot be changed easily as it involves adjusting configuration files.

 ### Specify database